white-axe/mkxp-z/README.md

 It supports Windows, Linux and both Intel and Apple Silicon versions of macOS.

-It is licensed under the GNU General Public License v2+.
+mkxp-z is licensed under the GNU General Public License v2+.
+However, if you build mkxp-z with the `enable-https` option turned on (which is the default), you will also need to comply with OpenSSL's Apache v2 license, which in practice means that the resulting binaries are licensed under GPLv3.

 ## Bindings
 Bindings provide the glue code for an interpreted language environment to run game scripts in. mkxp-z focuses on MRI and as such the mruby and null bindings are not included.